-Week 2 – Phuket
+Week 2 – Phuket And Island Hopping

 It has many naturally beautiful spots and beaches that will take your mind of things.
 People visit Phuket primarily to relax and explore the many beaches and limestone rock formations on the beach and as Isles.

 Try to grab a bowl of soup and noodles, or Khao Pad and Kai Yang Grilled Chicken two of the specialties here at Phuket before you begin your day and chill by many of the beaches surrounding Phuket Island.

 Start with a day tour to Phang Nga Bay.
 There are day trips to the deep caves here at the bay that is sure to give you goose bumps with their thrill factor.